Skip to main content

 $469+/mo.
 Best for 10+ locations with an accounting team.

-Restaurant inventory management that does the data entry for you.
+Restaurant inventory management that simplifies the data entry for you.

 For independent restaurant and cafe operators who want to know their numbers without living in a spreadsheet.